Jurors shown videos of runner, vehicle at Iowa murder trial

 Poweshiek County Deputy Steve Kivi said he reviewed the video lead on Aug.
 15, 2018, after spending a month looking into what happened to Tibbetts, who was living in her hometown over a summer break.
 The next day, Kivi said he spotted the vehicle just outside of Brooklyn getting off of Interstate 80 and followed the driver, who turned out to be Bahena Rivera.

+DCI agent Scott Green said he was directed by the lead investigator to collect DNA by swabbing the cheek of every worker, who were all Hispanic and numbered between six and eight.
+He said he wasn't sure why he wasn't asked to obtain DNA from the farm's white owner whom he spoke with or others he interviewed previously in Brooklyn.

+Green said that Bahena Rivera agreed to come with him to the sheriff's office to be interviewed further, and allowed investigators to search the Malibu, his nearby trailer and another vehicle he had driven to work.

-Police say that Bahena Rivera led them to the body after a lengthy interrogation that began Aug.
-20, although a judge ruled that those statements cannot be used at the trial because an officer failed to read him his Miranda rights.
+Police say that Bahena Rivera led them to Tibbetts' body after a lengthy interrogation, although a judge ruled that those statements cannot be used at the trial because an officer failed to read him his Miranda rights.

 Bahena Rivera allegedly made additional incriminating statements at the scene that can be used, including that he had approached Tibbetts while she ran, fought with her after she threatened to call police, and remembered driving to the field where he left her bloody body.